vinodkd/guts/journal.md

 This of course brings up the point that it'd be then nice to reduce it further to "a list of size 500 sq teds"

 What if we made the theory data-type agnostic?
 All data is data, so 2 numbers + 2 addresses = 5 pieces of data even if they're of different size.
 What matters is that they're important to be counted and treated as separate entities.
 At a lower level of abstraction, it might be required to break an address down into a house number, a street, a zip and so forth, but not at this level.

+**Mar-18-2014 17:12 :** started working on paper.
+Using st as the base editor and then inputting into word cos the 2 column layout is irritating.